Diesel price hiked, no change in petrol rate

 The price hike during this period pushed petrol prices above the Rs 100-a-litre mark in more than half of the country, while diesel crossed that level in at least three states.

 India is dependent on imports to meet nearly 85 per cent of its oil needs and so benchmarks local fuel rates to international oil prices.
-(Agencies)
+(PTI)

 Diesel price hiked, no change in petrol rate